ton-blockchain/wallet-android/README.md

 ## Test Gram Wallet (Android)

-This is the complete source code and build instructions for the TON Blockchain testnet Android wallet.
+This is the source code and build instructions for a TON Testnet Wallet implementation for Android.

 ### How to build